GoogleCloudPlatform/pgadapter/samples/python/sqlalchemy2-sample/README.md

 The corresponding SQLAlchemy model is defined in [model.py](model.py).

+You can also create the sample data model manually using for example `psql`.
 Run the following command in this directory.
 Replace the host, port and database name with the actual host, port and database name for your PGAdapter and database setup.

 ```shell
 psql -h localhost -p 5432 -d my-database -f create_data_model.sql